Durjoy Datta’s “The Girl of my Dreams” is the story of Daman who meets with an accident and immediately goes into a coma.

-“The Girl of my Dreams” is the story of a guy Daman who meets with an accident and immediately goes into a coma.
+“The Girl of my Dreams” is the story of Daman who meets with an accident and immediately goes into a coma.
 The only thing he remembers is that he was in the car with a girl and that the girl’s name was Shreyasi.

 Talking about the plot first; it is beautiful.
 The main plot is very strong and concise and the few subplots that have been conceptualised do equally well to blend in with the main plot.

 Daman is also noteworthy but fades in comparison to the dynamic Shreyasi.
 The climax is fairly good too with a satisfying end to such an intriguing story.

-As already stated, “The Girl of my Dreams” is a page-turner and hence on entertainment quotient too I give it a stellar rating of 4.5 stars.
+As already stated, “The Girl of my Dreams” is a page-turner and hence I give it a star rating of 4.5.
 Needless to state, this book comes as a must recommended read from me.